 Super Senders need to be able to get set up efficiently with the technology they need in order to do their job.
 That’s where the rubber meets the road.
 That’s what we tell ourselves every day, why I get up in the morning fired up and ready to get to work.
-It’s the problem that’s plaguing so many Super Senders, and it’s one we’ve figured out a way to solve — by bringing our ESP’s technology to your data rather than the other way around.
-Every other ESP was essentially built with the entire market in mind.
+It’s the problem that’s plaguing so many Super Senders, and it’s one we’ve figured out a way to solve — by bringing our customer engagement platform’s technology to your data rather than the other way around.
+Every ESP was essentially built with the entire market in mind.
 But you know Super Senders have unique needs.
 So do we.
 And we’re the only ones that exist specifically to meet them.

 Service that Super Senders deserve

 This is one of the areas where MessageGears takes a lot of pride in being entirely different.
 It isn’t hard to migrate to our platform, and we aren’t locking you up into cumbersome, penalty-laden contracts.
 So it’s imperative that we’re devoted to taking care of our customers.
-The fact that we’ve won numerous awards for our service — including the most top customer honors from The Relevancy Group’s ESP Buyer’s Guide now for back to back years, with one customer saying our “company ethos is amazing” — may be what I’m most proud about with our team.
+The fact that we’ve won numerous awards for our service may be what I’m most proud about with our team.
 We’ve made service a cornerstone of what we’re doing, and those years of hard work and hiring the right people are reflected in what customers say about us.

 We’ve built that new way, and we’re improving on it every day.
 It’s what drives us.

 It’s abundantly clear that email and cross-channel marketing need to be better and more efficient for Super Senders.
 Many marketers would love to demand more, but they just don’t think it’s possible.
 There’s a better way to serve them, and to ensure they have the tools they need to deliver the best campaigns they can dream up.
 We’ve built that new way, and we’re improving on it every day.
 It’s what drives us.